mfjkri/Telegram-Chatbot/README.md

 Presents an input field to the user.
 Input is captured through the next valid message sent from input prompt.

 Invalid input types such stickers, GIFs and file uploads are ignored.
-Incorrect input forms such as editing previously sent messages is also disregarded.
+Incorrect input forms such as editing previously sent messages are also disregarded.

 ```python
 def callback(input_given : str, update : Update, context : CallbackContext) -> USERSTATE: